-Objective: The overall objective of this course is to learn the early-stage business investment process and how to raise investment funds and evaluate investment for an early stage business.
+Objective: The overall objective of this course is to learn the early-stage business investment process and how to raise investment funds and evaluate investment for an early stage business and do valuations on early-stage businesses.

 Description: See Learning Objectives Below.
 This is not a typical finance course involving exacting financial analyses and valuations using financial models.
 The analyses are based on formal financial models but their applications are very rough compared to corporate finance or investments.
 The nature of venture capital investment analyses and valuations are highly ambiguous and the decisions based on very rudimentary formal financial analysis at best.
 The course will also include Monte Carlo risk analysis and simulation for understanding and quantifying the risk associated with investment in a new venture.